 Does anyone have some bread?
 I don't want to waste any of this sauce on the plate.
 It's scarpetta time!

-Life may be a bit hard right now and I may be singing the blues, however, this Beef Shank Ossobuco with Polenta has soothed many of my woes.
+In the end, life may be a bit hard right now and I may be singing the blues, however, this Beef Shank Ossobuco with Polenta has soothed many of my woes.
 This dish has deeply touched my soul and also caressed my ego a bit which is okay no?
 Someone once told me that ego is a good thing, just needs to be trained in the right manner.
 I guess that is where humbleness comes in.

 Move over ice cream, there's another counselor in town!
 One that is out of this world, incredibly tender, mouth-watering, melt in your mouth, as a result, outrageously good!

-This blog is Nicoletta’s and my dream.
-We won’t give up, love it too much.
-It’s our baby, so keep checking us out.
+This blog is Nicoletta's and my dream.
+We won't give up, we love it too much.
+It's our baby, so keep checking us out.
 We guarantee there will be more delicious and decadent recipes to come!